Diamond Glossary

 SURFACE GRAINING – Grain lines seen on a facet’s surface, brought out by polishing due to differences in hardness between the layers of the grain.

-TWINNING WISP - Series of pinpoints, clouds, or crystals that forms in a diamond’s growth place; associated with crystal distortion and twinning planes.
+TWINNING WISP - Series of pinpoints, clouds, or crystals that forms in a diamond’s growth plane; associated with crystal distortion and twinning planes.

 General Diamond Terms